-The Dean of Students’ Office works with the Student Coordinating Committee (SCC) and the student organizations at William James to enrich the college’s community.
+The Dean of Students’ Office works with Student Leadership and the student organizations at William James to enrich the college’s community.
 Through collaboration and support we continue to grow connections in our community.
 Our office is more than happy to assist students interested in starting a new organization.
 On this page you can find a list of this year’s registered student groups.
 As well, below are resources to assist groups in having a successful year, and information on how to start a new organization.

 William James College offers a number of student-led organizations.
 Organizations are open to all students.

-The purpose of the Christian fellowship group is to provide a warm, loving and supportive atmosphere where fellow Christian believers and individuals who may be interested in the Christian faith can come together to socialize, worship, pray and encourage each other.
+The purpose of the Christian Fellowship group is to provide a warm, loving and supportive atmosphere where fellow Christian believers and individuals who may be interested in the Christian faith can come together to socialize, worship, pray, and encourage each other.